vjaykrsna/ragbot/docs/workflow_design.md

     1. The `synthesize_knowledge.py` script iterates through the processed conversation threads.
     2. For each thread, it constructs a detailed prompt using the template in `docs/knowledge_synthesis_prompt.md`.
     3. It sends the prompt to the Gemini API to generate a "Knowledge Nugget" that conforms to the `docs/knowledge_nugget_schema.md`.
-    4. The `topic_summary` of the generated nugget is then embedded using the Gemini embedding model.
+    4. The `detailed_analysis` of the generated nugget is then embedded using the Gemini embedding model.
     5. Finally, the embedding and the full nugget (as metadata) are stored in the ChromaDB vector database.

 ## 4. Knowledge Nugget Schema